For Better or For Worse by Lynn Johnston for December 26, 2010

 7. Ivymucha

-rowena28 Premium Member over 13 years ago
+rowena28 Premium Member almost 14 years ago

 This is child abuse.
 Parents need to let their kids know in advance what toys they are throwing out, not make them feel insecure by doing it secretly.
 My parents did this & it scarred me for life.
 I stopped speaking to them, and I refuse to go out except when I must in case something happens to my stuff.
 I go ballistic if anyone attempts to throw out anything of mine.
 I was horribly psychologically-damaged by this.
 It shaped my whole life.
 I can’t go out the door without panicking that something might happen to my stuff.
 I catalogue it, photograph it, inventory it – I have become obsessed with making sure not the littlest scrap of paper is touched. & this is ALL because my parents did this when I was a kid.
 I had a complete nervous collapse due to it & never recovered, even 40 yrs later.
 Today’s strip brings it all back, almost sending me into a panic.
 It’s awful, sick, twisted & cruel.